codeadamca/tailwind-intyroduction/README.md

-# Introduciton to Tailwind CSS
+# Introduction to Tailwind CSS

 Setting up your first Tailwind project.